-- AKOSH Enforcement anticipates having two journey-level safety CSHOs with more than one year of experience at the beginning of FY 2016.
+- AKOSH Enforcement anticipates having five journey-level safety CSHOs with more than one year of experience at the beginning of FY 2017.
 Each of these senior officers is expected to conduct 65 inspections per year.
-The remaining three inspectors will have less than one year of experience and one will be a new hire in FY 2016.
-Consequently, these inspectors in training will not be expected to produce at the journey level in FY 2016.
-The goal of 260 safety inspections is based on the assumption that AKOSH will not experience significant safety CSHO turnover in FY 2016. - AKOSH Enforcement anticipates having three Industrial Hygienists with more than one year of experience at the beginning of FY 2016.
+The remaining inspector will have less than one year of experience.
+Consequently, this inspector in training will not be expected to produce at the journey level in FY 2017.
+The goal of 275 safety inspections is based on the assumption that AKOSH will not experience significant safety CSHO turnover in FY 2017. - AKOSH Enforcement anticipates having four Industrial Hygienists with more than one year of experience at the beginning of FY 2017.
 Each of these senior officers is expected to conduct 36 inspections per year.
-The remaining IH will have less than one year of experience and AKOSH anticipates hiring a new IH in FY 2016.
-Consequently, these inspectors in training will not be expected to produce at the journey level in FY 2016.
-The goal of 95 health inspections, of which 8% are expected to include PSM compliance evaluation, is based on the assumption that AKOSH will not experience significant IH turnover in FY 2016. - New participants are those that become active during the fiscal year.
+AKOSH anticipates hiring a new IH in FY 2016.
+Consequently, these inspectors in training will not be expected to produce at the journey level in FY 2017.
+The goal of 100 health inspections, of which 8% are expected to include PSM compliance evaluation, is based on the assumption that AKOSH will not experience significant IH turnover in FY 2017. - New participants are those that become active during the fiscal year.
 The total number of participants is the number that is active at the end of the fiscal year, and includes all new sites from that year. - Cooperative Programs with Enforcement Incentives: Programs similar to OSHA's Strategic Partnership Program that provide enforcement incentives to approved participants, such as inspection exemption or deferral, or reduced penalties. - Outreach Participants: Projected total number of trainees/participants in formal training, workshops, seminars, speeches, conferences, informal worksite training, etc., during the year. - Fiscal year based on federal fiscal year.